 3. Tap the icon to open an app and start working.

-Now that there is no doubt left as for why creating a PWA is a good idea, let’s consider how exactly it can be done.
-These are some points to emphasize:
+Now that there is no doubt left as for why creating a PWA is a good idea, let’s consider how exactly it can be done so that to be able to naturally go over to the question of how to implement a PWA.
+These are some basic points to emphasize:

 Nearly all these steps are somehow related to caching from which other benefits are stemming.